ufoscout/Modular_Monolith_POC/README.md

 In this case, the deployment process becomes more powerful and more complex at the same time.
 For example a proxy will be needed to route the frontend calls to the correct micro service.
 At this point it is required to introduce a new layer to handle the requests routing; for example, Spring Cloud could be used to provide the needed components (e.g. service discovery, load balancing, configuration server).

-## Deployment strategy
+## Build and Deployment

+### Build the application

+Build the application with the command:
+> mvn clean install

+To force a deletion of all the cached frontend resources (e.g. node executable, nodejs modules, etc..), use the "cleanAll" profile:
+> mvn clean install -PcleanAll

+**BEWARE** the build was tested on linux systems; it was sometimes reported that the frontend part fails to build on some Windows OSes.
+When this happen the following two causes should be investigated:
+1. The permissions of the nodejs executable
+1. The total path lenght of the "node_modules" subfolders that could be longer that the max allowed

 ### Using the executable jar

-Once packaged with:
-> mvn clean verify

-Enter the "build" folder and start the application with:
+Once built the application, enter the "build/target" folder and start the application with:

-> java -jar ./target/com.modular.build.jar
+> java -jar ./com.modular.build.jar

 This starts a web server on port 8080.
 To start using the application, open a browser (the application has been tested with Firefox and Chrome) and access the URL: